When are Two Subgroups Independent?

 \textbf{Question}: \textit{Is this result still true if we consider all groups (infinite ones as well)?}

 \end{subsection}

 \begin{subsection}{Element-Writing Independence}

-In \cite{MainC2}, Rosemann defined an element $g \in G$ as dependent on a subgroup $H$ of $G$ if $g$ can be written as a non-identity product of elements of $H$.
-Note that $A$ being $B$-separated means that elements of $A$ cannot be written as a non-trivial combination of not only elelments in $B$ but elements in $\langle ConjB\rangle $ as $A \ \cap \langle ConjB\rangle = \emptyset$.
+In \cite{MainC2}, Rosenmann defined an element $g \in G$ as dependent on a subgroup $H$ of $G$ if $g$ can be written as a non-identity product of elements of $H$.
+Relatedly, note that $A$ being $B$-separated means that elements of $A$ cannot be written as a non-trivial combination of not only elelments in $B$ but elements in $N_B\rangle $ as $A \ \cap N_B = \emptyset$.
 While $A$ being $B$-separated and $B$ being $A$-separated are necessary conditions for their independence by Theorem \ref{mainTheorem}, Example \ref{mainEg2} given in the next section, shows that this is not sufficient to conclude that $A\indep B$.
-Hence, $A\indep B$ is a generalisation of element-writing independence.

 Following this direction, \textbf{\textit{independent sets}} in a group will be defined as a set of elements such that no element can be written in terms of the other elements of the set:

 \begin{definition} Let $G$ be a group and $G' \subseteq G$.
 Then $G'$ is said to be an\textbf{ independent set} of $G$, if there does not exist $g_k \in G'$ which is such that $g_k= \prod g'_i$ where $g'_i \in G' - \{g_k\}$ for all $i$. \end{definition}